South Dakota Pheasant Hunting

 Although our target size of 8-10 guest per hunting party is small compared to most South Dakota ranches, we often have guests who prefer to hunt exclusively as individuals or smaller parties (2-7).
 This option is ideal for introducing new hunters to the field, working with less experienced hunting dogs, or small groups that desire exclusive hunting.
 These hunts focus on areas of the ranch that are hunted by the larger groups.
 The fee for this option is $250 per day per hunting party.

 We also offer a less strenuous UTV hunting option with a guide.
 These UTV hunts can accommodate 1-3 guests along with the guide and a dog.
 The guide drives the many trails of the ranch with the guests looking for birds.
 This leisurely hunt is ideal for guests with limited mobility, guests looking to get more work in for their dog, or simply want to continue hunting in the afternoon when other members of their hunting party have retired early to the Double P Lounge.
 This option has limited availability so let us know early if you have interest.
 This is an afternoon hunt includes an additional 3 bird limit for $150 per guest.

 The early season is a great time to enjoy the full South Dakota outdoor experience during the warmer weather.
 Early season Double P Ranch pursuits include: pheasant hunting, waterfowl hunting, archery hunting dove hunting, and walleye fishing

-The noon start during first week and subsequent 10 am start time after allows ample time for guests catch up on a little extra rest, grab their bow and head to a deer stand, slide on some waders and head to a slough or field for some legendary South Dakota waterfowl hunting, or make the 10 min drive to some of the finest walleye fishing in the Upper Midwest before the hitting the field for pheasants.
+The noon start during first week and subsequent 10 am start time after allows ample time for guests to catch up on a little extra rest, grab their bow and head to a deer stand, slide on some waders and head to a slough or field for some legendary South Dakota waterfowl hunting.

 Late Season Hunting